rlugojr/linkurious-enterprise-manual/Administrating/Database_settings.md

-# Database settings
+# Data sources

-You can set up the settings of the graph databases you want to visualize with Linkurious Enterprise.
+Linkurious Enterprise connects to local or remote data sources through HTTP and HTTPS.
+Data sources such as Neo4j servers may provide access to one or multiple graph databases.
+For instance, it is common to see Neo4j users switch from graph databases on the same Neo4j instance.
+Linkurious Enterprise handle multiple data source configurations to detect which databases are available through the configured data sources.

+Data sources must be defined when Linkurious Enterprise is stopped.

-To do that, select ```Data``` in the administrator dashboard.
+Click on ```Data``` in the administrator dashboard.

 ![opening the data panel](https://dl.dropboxusercontent.com/s/ldthwja6l1qysm6/104.png?dl=0)